 Welcome to my website.
 I’m a Senior Lecturer in Sociology at the University of East London.
-I am a cultural and political sociologist with interests in the politics of identity, particularly in relation to nationalism, ethnicity, and colonialism.
-I also have an abiding interest in struggles over the recognition of historical atrocities, and the politics of reconciliation.
+I am a cultural and political sociologist with interests in the politics of identity, particularly in relation to nationalism, ethnicity, and religion.
+I also have an abiding interest in struggles over the recognition of historical atrocities, and the politics of reconciliation in former British settler colonies.
 I have conducted research on these themes in diverse contexts, including settler-indigenous relations in North America; the management of nationalism in diverse states; the representation of Britain’s imperial past; and, currently, the resurgence of ethno-nationalism in the West.
 I welcome PhD students on any of these topics.

 I completed my PhD at the London School of Economics.
 During my studies, I served as co-Chair of the Association for the Study of Ethnicity and Nationalism.
 Currently, I am an active member of several journals and research associations.
 I sit on the editorial boards of Cultural Sociology and Nations and Nationalism, and I am a founding co-editor of The State of Nationalism.
 I’m also a Faculty Fellow at the Center for Cultural Sociology at Yale University, and a member of the Scientific Council of National Movements and Intermediary Structures in Europe.

 My current research, which is partly funded by a grant from the Social Science Research Council of Canada, is a collaborative book project with Dr Robert Schertzer on the resurgence of ethno-nationalism in the West, focusing on how political leaders use Twitter to convey their nationalist messaging.
 You can listen to us talk about how we apply our approach to understanding Donald Trump and the new American nationalism on the ASEN podcast.